 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606).
 The new guidance will supersede and replace existing U.S. GAAP revenue recognition guidance.
 ASU 2014-09 provides new criteria for recognizing revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
 The new guidance requires expanded disclosures to provide greater insight into both revenue that has been recognized and revenue that is expected to be recognized in the future from existing contracts.
 Quantitative and qualitative information will be provided about the significant judgments and changes in those judgments that management made to determine the revenue that is recorded.
-The standard will be effective for the first interim period within annual reporting periods beginning after December 15, 2017.
-Early adoption is not permitted.
+The standard will be effective for the Company in the first interim period after December 31, 2018.
 The Company is currently assessing the provisions of the guidance and has not determined the impact of adoption on its Consolidated Financial Statements.